-Can stroke patients take Ritalin to boost their recovery?
+Can patients safely take Ritalin after a stroke to boost their recovery?
 Is it safe?
 And does it actually work?

 You’re about to learn how Ritalin can impact stroke recovery for better or for worse — depending on your unique medical conditions.